mrsanz/Resume-Builder/src/coverletter.md

 * Collaborated across socially complex divisions, supporting both a commercial and government market segment with the restructuring of the Thetus.com corporate website and establishing branding patterns for the Savanna Analysis Platform
 * Delivered quality results by relying on my subject matter experts, communicating early and often, and understanding next steps to move things to completion while working ahead of my team to refine requirements, clear obstacles and mitigate risk so they could focus on producing precise, timely solutions

-In short, I enable teams to deliver impressive on time results with an infectious passion for solving challenging problems.
+In short, I am passionate about enable teams to deliver innoviative, on time solutions.

 I am available for interviews at your request and look forward to speaking with you at your earliest convenience.
 Thank you for your time and consideration.